-Any location in the program memory can be used as look-up tables.
-The instructions "TABRDC [m]" (the current page, 1 page=256 words) and "TABRDL [m]" (the last page; However this statement is not valid for the HT48R05A-1/HT48C05 devices) transfer the contents of the lower-order byte to the specified data memory, and the higher-order byte to TBLH (08H).
-Only the destination of the lower-order byte in the table is well-defined, the other bits of the table word are transferred to the lower portion of TBLH, and the remaining 2 bits are read as "0".
+Any location in the ROM space can be used as look-up tables.
+The instructions "TABRDC [m]" (the current page, one page=256 words) and "TABRDL [m]" (the last page) transfer the contents of the lower-order byte to the specified data memory, and the higher-order byte to TBLH (08H).
+Only the destination of the lower-order byte in the table is well-defined, the other bits of the table word are transferred to the lower portion of TBLH, and the remaining 1-bit words are read as "0".
 The Table Higher-order byte register (TBLH) is read only.
 The table pointer (TBLP) is a read/write register (07H), which indicates the table location.
-Before accessing the table, the location must be placed in TBLP.
+Before accessing the table, the location must be placed in the TBLP.
 The TBLH is read only and cannot be restored.
 If the main routine and the ISR (Interrupt Service Routine) both employ the table read instruction, the contents of the TBLH in the main routine are likely to be changed by the table read instruction used in the ISR.
 Errors can occur.
 In other words, using the table read instruction in the main routine and the ISR simultaneously should be avoided.
 However, if the table read instruction has to be applied in both the main routine and the ISR, the interrupt is supposed to be disabled prior to the table read instruction.
-It will not be enabled until the TBLH has
+It will not be enabled until the TBLH has been backed up.
+All table related instructions require two cycles to complete the operation.
+These areas may function as normal program memory depending upon the requirements.